Best Cheap Health Insurance in Wisconsin (2025)

 Catastrophic plans: Basic coverage for emergencies

 A Catastrophic health plan will only start covering your medical costs after you've paid $9,200 in medical bills yourself.
-So they're only a good choice if you want coverage for emergencies.
+They're only a good choice if you want coverage for emergencies.
+Plus, you'll have to pay full price, since the plans aren't eligible for discounts.

-A Catastrophic plan costs an average of $328 per month in Wisconsin.
-And you'll have to pay full price because the plans aren't eligible for discounts.
 In many cases, a Bronze plan will give you much better coverage for a lower monthly cost after the discounts are applied.

 Cheap or free health insurance in Wisconsin if you have a low income